Aaron-Gp/iGEM-2024/content/project-engineering.md

 #### Test

-​	After finalizing the initial plan, we first carried out feasibility tests to verify the functionality of the fluorescence system and the temperature control system.
+​After finalizing the initial plan, we first carried out feasibility tests to verify the functionality of the fluorescence system and the temperature control system.
 After assembling the initial version of the model, numerous issues were identified through usage testing and preliminary risk analysis, such as the susceptibility of the fluorescence system to interference and the instability of the temperature control system.
 Through a cycle of testing, feedback, improvement, and retesting, the final version of the model demonstrated excellent performance across all aspects.
 Experiments showed that fluorescence identification was highly accurate, and the overall aesthetics were significantly enhanced.

 ![Results of Temperature Control Experiment](https://static.igem.wiki/teams/5358/engineering-success/results-of-temperature-control-experiment.png)